kamoreilly/invoicer-app/README.md

-# invoicer
+# Invoicer App

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines Next.js, Hono, TRPC, and more.
+A powerful invoice management application with a sleek terminal-inspired interface.

 ## Features